ofloveandhate/bertini_real/python/docs/tutorials/matplotlib.rst

 Matplotlib: Plotting a Curve/Surface
 *************************************
 After decomposing a surface, you can run the following python codes to plot curve/surface in the Python Shell.
 We are plotting a curve **Alpha Curve** and a surface  **"Whitney"** in this example ☂️ .

+Decomposition is covered in more detail in `Introduction to Bertini_real’s Python Visualization Suite <bertini_real.html>`_

 Example: Alpha Curve